認識我們

 2020

-In the second phase of the project, the data platform was updated to double its data coverage from the original 13 meteorological stations to 26 ones.
+In the second phase of the project, the data platform was updated to double its data coverage from the original 13 meteorological stations to 26.
 The expansion makes meteorological data in each county and city of Taiwan available online and helps architects create energy-efficient building designs with higher accuracy.
-In addition, we collaborated with the National Museum of Marine Science & Technology (NMMST) to manage water-cooled chillers systems with weather forecast data.
+In addition, we collaborated with the National Museum of Marine Science & Technology (NMMST) to manage water-cooled chiller systems with weather forecast data.
 The daily temperature and humidity are the main determinants of when different types of water-cooled chillers should be activated and closed.
 Overall, the data application makes electricity consumption be decrease by 10% during peak hours of summer days and potentially 30% in spring and autumn.

 2021-2022

 Delta broadened the data application in public and commercial buildings of different counties and cities.
 In cooperation with New Taipei City, we achieved almost a 10% reduction in energy consumption in government offices with weather forecast information.
 In this case, with well-equipped sensors in the building, we used the thermal comfort model and the weather forecast of the day to optimize the air-conditioning temperature.
-Coupled with science-based models, such as CBE thermal comfort tool and PMV value, we also ensure the maintenance of indoor comfort via temperature adjustment.
-The case proved the possibility to achieve energy savings at a very low cost through air-conditioning temperature control and weather forecast data without replacing any energy-consuming equipment or upgrading the building envelope.
-This case study had been documented academically and published in Building and Environment, a reputable international journal in 2022.
+Coupled with science-based models, such as the CBE thermal comfort tool and PMV value, we also ensure the maintenance of indoor comfort via temperature adjustment.
+The case proved the possibility of achieving energy savings at a very low cost through air-conditioning temperature control and weather forecast data without replacing any energy-consuming equipment or upgrading the building envelope.
+This case study has been documented academically and published in Building and Environment, a reputable international journal in 2022.

 Livestream link to the press conference on 2017.3.7